-(Hebrews 12:13) and make straight paths for your feet, so that what is lame may not be put out of joint but rather be healed.
+(Hebrews 12:13) And make straight paths for your feet, lest that which is lame be turned out of the way; but let it rather be healed.

 By removing rocks and filling holes that make a path difficult or dangerous to follow, we help others and will help ourselves the next time we walk that path.
 By removing sins of commission (the rocks) and by refusing to ignore any longer our sins of omission (the holes) and by returning to obeying God with the help of the Holy Spirit, we will be able to move more quickly and safely while walking with Jesus toward heaven.
-Furthermore, those who have become spiritually lame because of their sins or the sins of others against them will find a smooth and true path to God through repentance, faith in Jesus as Lord and Savior, and future obedience to God according to the Scriptures.
+Furthermore, those who have become spiritually lame because of their sins or the sins of others against them will find a smooth and true path to God through repentance, faith in Jesus as

+Lord and Savior, and future obedience to God according to the Scriptures.